 - Thorough training of the assessment tools should take place prior to administration.

-- For the most reliable results, children should be assessed in familiar environments by someone who is familiar to them.
+- For the most reliable results, young people should be assessed in familiar environments by someone who is familiar to them.

-- Families need to be included in the assessment process, as they are an important factor in their child’s development.
+- Families need to be involved in the assessment process.

-- Once the data is collected, it should be reviewed and teachers should use the data to guide early education classroom instruction in the best interests of the children.
+- Once the data is collected, it should be reviewed and a school should use the data to guide early education classroom instruction in the best interests of the children.